OpenBuildings/jam/guide/jam/associations.md

 ?>
 ```

-By default, Jerry doesn't know about the connection between these associations.
+By default, Jam doesn't know about the connection between these associations.
 This can lead to two copies of an object getting out of sync:

 ```php
 <?php